Vanilla Sweet Cream Cold Brew Recipe (Better Than Starbucks)

 vanilla sweet cream cold brew

-Here’s what separates Starbucks’ vanilla sweet cream from regular cream or milk: it’s a carefully balanced blend of heavy cream, 2% milk, and vanilla syrup in a specific ratio that creates that signature cascading effect when you pour it over cold brew.
+Starbucks’ vanilla sweet cream is heavy cream, 2% milk, and vanilla syrup in a specific ratio — that combination is what creates the cascading effect when you pour it over cold brew.

 The standard sweet cream uses a 2:1:1 ratio – that’s 2 parts vanilla syrup, 1 part 2% milk, and 1 part heavy cream.
 This creates the perfect sweetness and texture that doesn’t immediately dissolve into your coffee.